by Chris Woodford. Last updated: September 15, 2015.

 to increase its focal length, controlling the focus of your cam:

-Now take the lens off and you can see the light-sensitive CCD chip: it's the
+Now take the lens off and you can see the image sensor (CCD or CMOS chip): it's the

 Webcams versus digital cameras

-small CCDs with just a few hundred thousand pixels (typically a grid of 640 × 480.
+small sensors with just a few hundred thousand pixels (typically a grid of 640 × 480.

-Good digital cameras use CCDs with many more pixels; that's why cameras are compared by how many
+Good digital cameras use sensors with many more pixels; that's why cameras are compared by how many

 megapixels (millions of pixels) they have.